Which flowchart shape should you use? If you are new to

 Manual Input

-This shape looks like a side view of a keyboard and often represents entering data into a computer via a keyboard.
+This shape looks like a side view of a keyboard and

 Manual Operation

-The trapezoid shape represents a manual operation.
-That is any operation or adjustment that has to be done by hand rather than automatically.
+That is any operation or adjustment that has to be done by hand rather than

 Stored Data

-This shape represents stored data.
-The data may be stored on a hard drive, magnetic tape, memory card, of any storage device.
+stored on a hard drive, magnetic tape, memory card, of any storage

 Database